codio/knowledge/source/instructors/authoring/guides/page_editing.rst

 =====================
 To create new content or to edit existing content, go to the **Tools->Guide->Edit** menu option.

-Use the layout modes to switch between editor, preview, and split view modes.
+Use the **Split View** button to switch into split view mode.

+Use the **Preview** button to switch into  preview mode.

-When in preview mode, you can quickly switch back to editor mode by selecting the **Editor** button:
+When in preview mode, you can quickly switch back to editor mode by selecting the **Edit** button:

 .. image:: /img/guides/editor.png
      :alt: Guides Edit Mode